 - Color varies from black, brown, red, yellow, and more.

 - On average, an ant can carry 20 to 50 times its own weight.

-General Habits, Life Cycle and Facts
+General Habits, Life Cycle, and Facts

-Ants have a complete life cycle starting from egg, to larvae, pupae, and adult.
+Ants have a complete life cycle starting from an egg, to larvae, pupae, and adult.
 They have three main castes: queen, male, and worker.
 There is a division of labor among its members.

-The queen is a fertile, egg producing female, who is responsible for the reproductive function of the colony.
+The queen is a fertile, egg-producing female, who is responsible for the reproductive function of the colony.
 The males are winged and their sole function is to mate with the queen; they die soon after mating.

 The worker is a sterile female and is wingless.
 Her duties include foraging and gathering food, caring for the larvae, and defending and expanding the colony and the worker ant makes up the vast majority of the colony.

 Ants are omnivorous, which means they can eat almost anything including sweets, honeydew, fruits, grasses, oils, and insects.
 Food preferences vary among ant species, the time of year, and the needs of the colony.